jrhel/ot-harjoitustyo/dokumentointi/alustava määrittelydokumentti.md

 - The application must work on the Linux- & OSX desktop,
 - The application cannot be dependent on an internet connection to work,
-- All app data will be saved locally.
+- All app data will be saved locally on device.

 ## Future development